As Long As You've Made It This Far,

 1990

-Finds difficulty in making a living as a musician.
+Has trouble making a living as a musician.
 Gets an office job in Music Video Babylon.
 Is fired.
-Breathes sigh of relief.
+What a freakin' relief.

 1991